-Will my vehicle be the same after the repair?
 Reputable body shops have the equipment and training to restore your vehicle to pre-loss condition within industry standards that are set by the local market.
 Experts can always find indications of a repair.
 This doesn’t mean it was not repaired properly, only that due to not having the same equipment that the manufacturer’s have, shops cannot exactly duplicate the manufacturer’s work.
 Your vehicle will still be cosmetically and structurally equal to its pre-accident condition.

-What type of replacement parts will you install on my vehicle?
 The estimate will indicate the types of parts to be installed on your vehicle.
 Replacement parts fall into 3 major categories: New original equipment manufacturer (referred to as OEM); New non-original equipment parts (referred to as Economy, or Aftermarket, or Offshore, or Imitation, etc.); and Recycled parts (referred to as Used, or LKQ – [Like, Kind, and Quality] or Salvage).

 Most insurers have specific policies regarding the use of aftermarket parts.
 These policies are often contingent upon the year, mileage, condition, warranty, and state regulations.
 If non-original parts are specified for your repair, you may pay the repairer the difference for new parts.

 Most insurance policies support the use of recycled parts after the vehicle is 1 or 2 years old.
 They must also be in equal or better condition.
 Recycled parts are not generally available.
 All you need to know is that if any recycled parts, regardless of their source, are not up to specifications, Accident Pros will not use them.
 In the end, the vehicle must be in the same condition it was before the accident occurred.
 Any other result is unacceptable.